Parth-444/email-triage-agent/README.md

-# MumzHelper — Email Triage Agent
+# Email Triage Agent

-A bilingual (English/Arabic) AI agent that triages inbound customer emails for Mumzworld.
+A bilingual (English/Arabic) AI agent that triages inbound customer emails.
 It classifies intent, fetches grounding data, and produces a structured response with suggested replies in both languages.

 ---